openstack/neutron-specs/specs/newton/fwaas-api-2.0.rst

 Similar to Security Groups, for each project, one Firewall Group named "default" will be created automatically.
-This default Firewall Group will be applied to all new VM ports within that project, unless it is explicitly disassociated from the new VM port.
+This default Firewall Group will be associate with all new VM ports within that project, unless it is explicitly disassociated from the new VM port.
 This provides a way for a tenant network admin to define a tenant wide firewall policy that applies to all VM ports, except when explicitly provisioned otherwise.